Bitcoin Pizza Day: The $600 Million Snack That Changed Everything

 Who Is Laszlo Hanyecz (and What Was He Thinking?)

 Laszlo wasn’t some clueless noob throwing crypto around.
 He was a developer and one of the early contributors to Bitcoin’s source code.
-At the time, Bitcoin was still just a concept.
-There were no exchanges, no wallets as we know them today, and definitely no mainstream adoption.
+At the time, Bitcoin was still just a concept, and there were no exchanges, no wallets as we know them today, and definitely no mainstream adoption.

-It was the first documented instance of Bitcoin being used as currency.
+However, it was the first documented instance of Bitcoin being used as a currency.
 That transaction turned theory into action, and Bitcoin from idea into reality.

 Was It a Mistake?
 Or the Most Important Pizza Ever Bought?